 Traditionally, on this day, young people perform several rituals to find love and happiness in the year to come.
 They search the woods for spring flowers, dance, and even kiss in front of the village community, a fact that back in the day was as solid as an engagement commitment.
 Being alone on this day was a definite sign of bad luck in love for the rest of the year.

-Although modern times and values have replaced the more traditional expressions of the past centuries, Dragobete remains one of the most authentic Romanian traditions and a good reminder of the ultimate need for love in our lives.
+Although modern times and values have replaced these old practices, Dragobete remains one of the most authentic Romanian traditions and a good reminder of the ultimate need for love in our lives.